Omair-byte/OOP2--java/CA2 Naive_Bayes/readme.md

 These are then stored by the Case class.
 The application uses the Naive Bayes algorithim which calculates the probability of each of the variables and then calculates the overall probality for that symptom.

+If I had more time I would perfect the gui as it had become unresponsive late in the project.
+I would also add diffenret file sources for increased accuracy.

 The video presentation link :